After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 9. Don’t Expect to See the Northern Lights

-A huge attraction and the reason many people travel to Norway is the Northern lights.
+One reason many people travel to Norway is to see the Northern lights.
 If you are traveling higher north in the country anytime in the fall – spring, then chances are you are hoping to see them.

-There are numerous tour companies that offer northern lights tours and have special accommodation for viewing them.
-So yes, you do have a chance of seeing them for sure.
-Oftentimes though, they can be harder to see than you think.
+However, it can sometimes be harder to see them than you think.
 For one, it has to be a night where the lights are strong enough to be visible.
-In addition, it needs to be a clear night with no clouds blocking your view of them.
-And finally, you have to be somewhere quite remote that offers no light pollution.
+It also has to be a clear night with no clouds blocking them.
+And finally, you have to be somewhere remote that offers no light pollution.

-10. Don’t Wait for Perfect Weather Before Going Outside
+10. Don’t Wait for Perfect Weather to Go Outside

 In Norway, the reality is that the weather might not be perfect for a lot of your trip.
-While some hikes are dependent on good weather, there are still a ton of hikes and other outdoor activities you can do without.
+While some hikes are dependent on good weather, there are still a ton of hikes and other outdoor activities you can do with rainy conditions.

-I had been waiting for sunny weather to do a hike in Rogaland called Reineknutan.
-I thought the weather needed to be sunny for me to be able to see the views from the top.
-However, on my last opportunity to go it was cloudy and super windy.
-I decided to go anyways and ended up being so grateful I did.
-The views were amazing!
+I waited for sunny weather for weeks to do a hike in Rogaland called Reineknutan.
+However, on my last opportunity to go it was still cloudy and very windy.
+I decided to go anyways and ended up with amazing views over the clouds.

 You May Also Like: 7 Ways to Beat the Crowds At Preikestolen (Pulpit Rock)